fibo/flow-view/README.md

 ### view.node

-The *node* collection contains the canvas nodes, that are objects with the following attributes
+The *node* collection contains the canvas nodes, that are objects with the following attributes:

-#### x

-The *x* coord of the top left vertex of the node.
+* x: the *x* coord of the top left vertex of the node.

-#### y

-The *y* coord of the top left vertex of the node.
+* y: the *y* coord of the top left vertex of the node.

-#### w

-The *width* of the rect containing the node.
-It is expressed in width units.
+* w: the *width* of the rect containing the node.
-It defaults to a value enough to contain node text.

-#### h

-The *height* of the rect containing the node.
-It is expressed in height units.
+* h: the *height* of the rect containing the node.
-It defaults to 1.

-#### text

-The *text* label displayed in the node.
+* text: the *text* label displayed in the node.

-#### ins

-An optional list of *node inputs*, which are objects that can contain anything accepted by JSON.

-#### outs

-An optional list of *node outputs*, which are objects that can contain anything accepted by JSON.
+* ins: a list of *node inputs*.
+* outs: a list of *node outputs*.

 ### view.link

-The *link* collection contains the canvas links, that are objects with the following attributes
+The *link* collection contains the canvas links, that are objects with the following attributes:

 #### from

 An array with two entries:

 0. The key of the source node.
 1. The position of the output.

 #### to

 An array with two entries:

 0. The key of the target node.
 1. The position of the input.

 ## Events